-The unemployment rate -- the number of currently unemployed people seeking jobs -- is a vital indicator of the health of a state's economy and the happiness and satisfaction of its citizens.
-As with nearly every state in the U.S., Virginia's unemployment rate dropped in 2012 as the economy continued to recover from recession; Virginia's unemployment rate was lower than all but 12 other states.
+The unemployment rate -- the number of currently unemployed people seeking jobs -- is a vital indicator of the health of a state's economy and the well-being of its citizens.
+As with nearly every state in the U.S., Virginia's unemployment rate dropped further in 2013 as the economy continued to recover from recession; Virginia's unemployment rate was lower than all but 12 other states.

 Why is This Important?